rhyswynne/easy-digital-downloads-taxamo-integration/readme.txt

 == Changelog ==

+= 1.6 =
+* Added the ability to disable custom ID & custom invoicing, allowing Taxamo to set these values.

 = 1.5.1 =
 * Fixes bug that reports incorrect values for non-EU based orders but with other tax rates, with Inclusive pricing switched on.